The Norwegian curling team is back at this year’s Winter Games, and so are the pants — those gloriously loud pants.

-The team’s uniforms are identical and were pre-registered with the WCF and the IOC; and pants have the same logos, crest and color.
+The team’s uniforms are always identical and pre-registered with the WCF and the IOC; and pants have the same logos, crest and color.

-As of yet there is has been no word of any official protest being filed against the Norwegian team, and the IOC has yet to respond to requests for a ruling on the pants’ legality.
+Even now — several Olympics later — there has been no word of any official protest being filed against the Norwegian team, and the IOC has yet to respond to requests for a ruling on the pants’ legality.

-But if the team’s pants end up being disqualified, we predict a public uproar.
+But if the team’s pants ever do end up being disqualified, we predict a public uproar.
 (The pants, in fact, may furnish an unfair advantage – the fear of humiliation.)

 "These pants would be great to win in," said team member Vad Petersson.
 "But they’d be terrible to lose in.
 We decided that when we wear them, we have to really try and win and go the whole way."